darthcarlos90/CaribeanDuel/README.md

 CaribeanDuel
 ============

-Juego hecho para la plataforma Windows 8.
+Juego hecho para la plataforma Windows 8./ Game intended to be run on a Windows 8 operating system machine.